Ectodermal Dysplasias at a Glance

 Approach to the diagnosis of ectodermal dysplasias.
 AD = autosomal dominant; ADULT = acro-dermato-ungual-lacrimal-tooth syndrome; AEC = ankyloblepharon filiforme adnatum–ectodermal dysplasia–cleft palate syndrome; AR = autosomal recessive; ED = ectodermal dysplasia; EEC = ectrodactyly–ED–cleft lip/palate syndrome; HED = hypohidrotic ectodermal dysplasia; IM = immune defects; X-LR = X-linked recessive.

 Within the last few years, causal genes have been identified for many of the EDs.
 Given continuing discoveries, the reader is directed to the following resources: http://www3.ncbi.nlm.nih.gov/OMIM (Online Catalog of Mendelian Inheritance in Humans) and http://www.ncbi.nlm.nih.gov/sites/GeneTests (an up-to-date listing of laboratories offering molecular testing).
-The National Foundation for Ectodermal Dysplasias (http://www.nfed.org) is a ...
+The National Foundation for Ectodermal Dysplasias (http://www.nfed.org) is a lay support group that ...